 State minimum insurance

 State minimum insurance is the least amount of liability coverage you must have to register and drive your car.
 Some states also require personal injury protection (PIP) or medical payments and uninsured motorist coverage.
-To determine the minimum amount of coverage required in your state, you could visit the National Association of Insurance Commissioners (NAIC) website, click on your state and then click “visit website” on the right side to go to your state’s insurance website.

-Classic cars vs. older cars
+Insuring classic cars vs. older cars

 While a classic car is an older car, there are key differences between the types of coverage offered for each type.
 Auto insurance for older cars that are not considered classic can generally be part of a standard auto insurance policy.
-However, a classic car may be insured under a specialty insurance product, offering unique coverages not found on the average policy.
+However, a classic car may be insured under a specialty insurance product, offering unique coverage not found on the average policy.